techcultivation/website-static/content/contact.md

 [[team.member]]
     name = "Matija Šuklje"
     photo = "matija.jpg"
     text = "Matija Šuklje serves as the General Legal Counsel of the Center for the Cultivation of Technology.
-He is of is a lawyer by profession and geek by heart, with almost two decades of active involvement in the FOSS scene and heaps of experience in both the ICT and legal NGO sector – most notably as FSFE’s Legal Coordinator.
+He is a lawyer by profession and geek by heart, with almost two decades of active involvement in the FOSS scene and heaps of experience in both the ICT and legal NGO sector – most notably as FSFE’s Legal Coordinator.
 Matija enjoys explaining difficult legal issues to technical minds and technical details to lawyers."

 [[board.member]]
     name = "Claudio 'vecna' Agosti"